drunkard/ceph-readable-doc/html/_sources/cephadm/operations.rst.txt

 States Returned by Cluster Configuration Checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The configuration checks are triggered after each host scan (1m).
+Configuration checks are triggered after each host scan.
 The
 cephadm log entries will show the current state and outcome of the
 configuration checks as follows: